dunso/algorithm/README.md

 # 10. Install Clang-Format
 > All coders need to install

-This Extension can help you format code most easily.
+This Extension can help you format code more easily.

 ```
 ext install clang-format